-There was a sustainable development internship in Germany, a federal internship at the Department of Defense in the District, and graduation from the UW-Oshkosh before 21.
-Fulbright took her to the Rhineland for a year and then, at 22, a Rotary scholarship sent her to Scotland.
+There was a sustainable development internship in Germany, a federal internship at the Department of Defense, and graduation from UW-Oshkosh before 21.
+Fulbright took her to the Rhineland and then a Rotary scholarship sent her to Scotland.
 Twenty-three saw a Master of Letters from the School of International Relations at the University of St Andrews.
 She returned home to Wisconsin where she fell into animal and social welfare, writing and volunteerism, and ultimately created Rotaract Oshkosh.

-Each of those experiences was formative.
-Each was made more meaningful by what was written in the midst of living them.
-Now she is wholeheartedly living another: Mentor for the Afghan Women’s Writing Project and Assistant Lecturer at the Institute for American Studies at the University of Leipzig in Germany.
+Each of those experiences was formative; each was made more meaningful by what was written in the midst of living them.
+Now she is wholeheartedly living another: Assistant Lecturer at the Institute for American Studies at the University of Leipzig in Germany.
 Come fall, she begins teaching children in Nablus with Teach for Palestine and continues in Morocco with the Peace Corps.

 Do you remember still the falling stars

 that like swift horses through the heavens raced

 of our wishes–do you recall?